Laval—Les Îles

-Its population in 2001 was 100,137.

-Of the population, 15.9% are Christian Orthodox, and 14.0% are of Greek ethnic origin, both the highest such percentages in Canada.
+Its population in 2021 was 111,785.
+Of the population, 17.9% are Christian Orthodox, and 11.5% are of Greek ethnic or cultural origin, both the highest such percentages in Canada.

+Since 2015 its member of Parliament (MP) has been Fayçal El-Khoury of the Liberal Party.

 Geography

-The district includes the neighbourhoods of Îles-Laval, Laval-Ouest, Laval-sur-le-Lac, Sainte-Dorothée, the western part of the neighbourhood of Fabreville and the western part of Chomedey in the City of Laval.
+The district includes the neighbourhoods of Îles-Laval, Laval-Ouest, Laval-sur-le-Lac, Sainte-Dorothée, the western part of the neighbourhood of Fabreville and the western part of Chomedey in the city of Laval.

 The neighbouring ridings are Vimy, Saint-Laurent—Cartierville, Pierrefonds—Dollard, Rivière-des-Mille-Îles, and Marc-Aurèle-Fortin.